peakflames/mogzi/.clinerules/workflows/implement-next-priority-ui-task.md

    - Link TORs to their corresponding test implementations with specific test method names.
    - Include test file paths and line numbers for precise traceability.

+6. **Check in with user.**
+   - Summarize the tests that have been created.
+   - Explain that the next step is to write the feature code to make the tests pass.
+   - Use `ask_followup_question` to confirm the user is ready to proceed.

 ## 5. Implement Required Features

 1. Analyze the failing tests to understand what functionality needs to be implemented.
     - Run the new tests using the `execute_command` tool to see current failures.
     - Document what features are missing or need modification.
     - Prioritize implementation order based on dependencies and complexity.

-2. Plan the implementation approach.
+2.  **Engage user in an interactive implementation loop.**
-   - Identify which existing files need modification vs. new files needed.
-   - Consider the minimal viable implementation that satisfies the TORs.
-   - Plan for incremental development with frequent validation points.

-3. Implement features incrementally with frequent testing.
-   - Start with the simplest implementation that makes one test pass.
+    - For each main aspect of the feature:
+        i. **Propose a small implementation step.**
+           - Outline the specific change (e.g., "Next, I will add the `IAppService` dependency to the `AppComponent` constructor.").
+           - Use `ask_followup_question` to get user approval before writing code. ii. **Implement the approved step.**
-   - Use the `write_to_file` or `replace_in_file` tools to implement features.
+           - Use `write_to_file` or `replace_in_file` to make the code change. iii. **Run tests to validate the step.**
-   - Follow existing code patterns and architectural conventions.
-   - Run tests after each significant change using the `execute_command` tool.
-   - Make incremental improvements based on test feedback.
+           - Use `execute_command` to run the relevant tests.
+           - Share the result with the user. iv. **Repeat** until all tests pass and the feature is complete.

-4. Ensure code quality and maintainability.
+3. Ensure code quality and maintainability throughout the process.
     - Add appropriate error handling and input validation.
     - Include meaningful comments and documentation.
     - Follow the project's coding standards and conventions.
     - Consider edge cases and boundary conditions.

-5. Validate implementation completeness.
+4. Validate final implementation completeness.
     - Ensure all TOR requirements are satisfied by the implementation.
     - Verify that the implementation integrates properly with existing code.
     - Check that no existing functionality is broken.

 ## 6. Execute Verification